sut-ai/notes/notebooks/1_intelligent_agents_fall_2021/index.md

 <img src="./images/reflex_agent.gif" width="500" style="margin-left: auto;margin-right: auto;"/>

 ## Goal-based agents
 This kind of agent has a specific goal and it tries to reach that goal efficiently.
 They have a model of how the world evolves in response to actions, and they make decisions based on (hypothesized) consequences of actions to reach their goal state.
-Search and Planning are two subfields that are closely tied with these kind of agents.
+Search and Planning are two subfields that are closely tied with these kinds of agents.
 In other words, these kinds of agents act on <b>how the world WOULD BE.</b>
 as an example look at this Pacman agent below. the goal is to collect every point.

 <img src="./images/goal_based_agent.gif" width="500" style="margin-left: auto;margin-right: auto;"/>